 When you make an offer to purchase a home, it is customary to deposit a sum of money to secure the offer.
 In essence, you are telling the seller you are serious about buying the home and are willing to risk a deposit to demonstrate your sincerity as you work through the contract-to-closing process.
-Typically, this 'Earnest Money' is held by the real estate broker in a designated Trust Account and is then applied to the buyers' cash needed to close on the day of closing.
+Typically, this 'Earnest Money' is held by the real estate broker or attorney in a designated Trust Account and is then applied to the buyers' cash needed to close on the day of closing.

 The word that worries most home buyers in the above statement is 'risk.'
 They want to know under which circumstances they might lose that deposit should the transaction fall through.
 We'll talk about that in a moment, but first: some basics about Earnest Money.